Supplier Cybersecurity

 Step 1: Exploring Cybersecurity Resources

-Here are other free resources provided by government agencies dedicated to cybersecurity education.
+Bell has created a Cybersecurity Resource Center to help our subcontractors build their compliance to regulatory requirements such as NIST 800-171 and the Cybersecurity Maturity Model Certification (CMMC).
+Please review the resources provided by several federal agencies dedicated to cybersecurity education.
 These resources provide affordable training courses, assessment tools, and specialists to help small businesses meet increasing contractual and regulatory requirements.

 Project Spectrum: Created by the Office of Small Business Programs of the Department of Defense.
 The goal of Project Spectrum is to educate businesses about CMMC and how to be compliant.
 It includes training videos, webinars from DoD officials, online course, NIST Self-Assessment Tool, and more.